 Through the years the original Country Heart Farm was more than just a family home and personal safe haven, it was a sanctuary for many children and animals with physical, emotional and cognitive delays.
 It was then as it is today…a non-judgmental zone where people of all ages, backgrounds and abilities are welcomed to connect with our animals and grow.

-In 2016, through the sharing of first-hand accounts of social, emotional, cognitive and academic growth directly related to their connections with our horses, dogs and various other critters, the above children inspired the evolution of Country Heart Farm from an affectionate name into a nationally recognized 501c3 non-profit therapeutic sanctuary.
+In 2016, through the sharing of first-hand accounts of social, emotional, cognitive and academic growth directly related to their connections with our horses, dogs and various other critters, the above children inspired the evolution of Country Heart Farm from an affectionate name into an inter nationally recognized 501c3 non-profit therapeutic sanctuary.
 Our team includes professionally licensed, trauma informed, EAGALA certified humans as well as rescued and rehabilitated horses, pigs, goats, dogs and cats.

-Today, Country Heart Farm 501c3 offers an 80 acre retreat from everyday life for children, adult and animals of all ages, stages, backgrounds and abilities with a history of social, emotional, psychological or any other form of life trauma can find peace, happiness and healing.
+Today, Country Heart Farm 501c3 offers a retreat from everyday life for children, adults and animals of all ages, stages, backgrounds and abilities.
+We offer various therapeutic programs for individuals with a history of social, emotional, psychological or any other form of life trauma.
+Country Heart Farm offers peace, happiness and healing.
 We currently offer comprehensive therapeutic programs; equine assisted psychotherapy (EAP), equine assisted therapy (EAT) and equine assisted learning (EAL) based upon the EAGALA framework and model.
 We chose the EAGALA Model because it is client-centered, solution oriented and evidence-driven as well as based in the science that humans learn best by doing.
 The model prescribes a direct hands-on approach where clients are given the space to project and analyze their situations, make connections and find their own solutions under the supervision of a licensed and certified professional.
 Since the solutions are personally experienced in conjunction with the intellectual understanding, they tend to be deeper, more profound and longer lasting.

 Answers to Some Common Questions